 - What about the related data?

-5. Document Policies and Actions Based on Decisions
+5. Document Policies and Actions

-6. Implement Your Salesforce Data Retention Policy
+6. Implement Your Policy

-Manual archiving: In that case, you'll need to send calendar invites out to the right people to remind them to log in to Salesforce periodically to execute these queries and ensure that the data is either being deleted all together or deleted from production and moved to a lower storage tier.
-You'll also need some communication with stakeholders throughout the process so they know who to contact in case they need access to archived data.
+Manual archiving: In that case, you'll need to send calendar invites out to the right people to remind them to log in to Salesforce periodically to execute these queries and ensure that the data is either being deleted altogether or deleted from production and moved to a lower tier.
+During this process, your data may be insecure, especially without encryption in transit and at rest.
+You'll also need some communication with stakeholders to know who to contact if they need access to archived data.